NC3-LU/cases_web/_knowhow/bestpractices/PracticalGuideForBusinessTrips.markdown

 Whenever possible, always keep credit cards, traveller's cheques, passports and other forms of identification in different pockets when travelling.

 It is preferable to keep your passport with you at all times.
-It is also recommended to make 2 copies of the main page of your passport:
+It is also recommended to make two copies of the main page of your passport:

 * one copy to be taken on your trip, kept separate from your passport;
 * the second copy to be left in the country, with a trusted person.

 ### Data
-A "travel" [laptop]({% link _publications/recommendationsecuring/SecuringLaptops.markdown %}) is recommended, with a minimal configuration, only holding the data and software required for the trip.
+A 'travel' [laptop]({% link _publications/recommendationsecuring/SecuringLaptops.markdown %}) is recommended, with a minimal configuration, only holding the data and software required for the trip.

 Before leaving, it is important to **[back up]({% link _knowhow/glossary/DataBackups.markdown %})** your data and delete your internet browsing history, including cookies, photos and videos.
 You should also use strong [passwords]({% link _knowhow/glossary/Password.markdown %}) with a minimum of 10 characters.